How you can protect yourself

 Use the latest browser

-Keeping web browsers and operating systems updated helps protect your devices against vulnerabilities that hackers could exploit.
+Keep your web browsers, applications, and operating system updated to the latest version to help protect you and your devices against vulnerabilities that hackers could exploit.

 Keep track of where your account is